 • The user must back up all the data available on the Android phone.
 There is a possibility that the rooting process can clear out the data on the Android device, so it is safer to back up the data.

 • The user should know how to restore the firmware of the Android phone.
-In case anything goes wrong during the rooting process so that you can restore the phone to its original state.
+You can restore the phone to its original state if anything goes wrong during the rooting process.

-• The user should enable the "Allow installation from unknown sources" option available on the Android phone.
+• The user should enable the "Allow installation from unknown sources" option on the Android phone.
 One can switch off this option only after the rooting process is complete.
-The option is available in the Settings menu.
+The choice is available in the Settings menu.
 Then, go to security and enable unknown sources.

-Once the Kingo Root is installed on the phone, the home screen will appear.
+The home screen will appear once the rooting app is installed on the phone.
 The screen displays a lock in the middle of the screen with the Device model and Android version mentioned on the lower side.
 There is a tab that shows the one-click root option available.
 Once the user presses the button, the app starts the root process on the Android phone.

 The process completion percentage is mentioned on the screen, along with different processes, which are discussed below: